Mio Yokoi, Registered Psychotherapist

 It is my belief that when we take the risk to reach out, we are finding the path toward inner change.

-My office is located in the heart of the Entertainment District at 19 Mercer Street, within walking distance of King & Spadina, and St. Andrew subway station in downtown Toronto.
+My office is located in the heart of the downtown core at 49 Elm Street, within walking distance of Bay and Dundas, and Dundas subway station in downtown Toronto.

-It is easily accessible by public transit, either by the King Street 504 or Spadina Avenue 510 streetcars, and by subway on the Yonge-University line.
-There is also metered street parking, as well as two public parking lots located by the building.
+It is easily accessible by public transit, either by the 505 buses currently running on Dundas Street or Bay Street 6 buses, and by subway on the Yonge-University line.
+There is also metered street parking, as well as a number of public parking lots located nearby.